osg-htc/docs/docs/data/stashcache/install-cache.md

 * __Operating system:__ A RHEL 7 or compatible operating systems.
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
-* __Host certificate:__ Required for reporting and authenticated StashCache.
+* __Host certificate:__ Required for reporting and authenticated caches.
-  Authenticated StashCache is an optional feature.
+  Authenticated caching is an optional feature.
   See our [documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network ports:__ The cache service requires the following ports open:
     * Inbound TCP port 1094 for file access via the XRootD protocol